Simon O'Neill

 Simon O'Neill (born 1971) is a New Zealand operatic tenor internationally recognised for his performances of the major Heldentenor roles in the operas of Richard Wagner.

-Biography

-Simon O'Neill has performed with many of the world’s leading opera companies, including the Metropolitan Opera, Royal Opera House, Teatro alla Scala, Vienna State Opera, and the Bayreuth Festival.
+He has performed with many of the world’s opera companies, including the Metropolitan Opera, Royal Opera House, Teatro alla Scala, Vienna State Opera, and the Bayreuth Festival.
 In 1998, his image appeared on the New Zealand one-dollar performing arts postage stamp.

 Early life and education

 O'Neill was born in Ashburton, New Zealand.
 He began studying piano at the age of seven with Mrs. Perkins demonstrating a strong aptitude for music from an early age.
 At eight, he joined the Ashburton Silver Band as second baritone, gaining early experience in brass performance and conducting.
 In 1992, he achieved success as the second E♭ bass player with the St Kilda Brass Band, contributing to their victory as New Zealand A Grade Champion Band.
 He began singing as bass in the New Zealand Secondary Students' Choir in 1989 and then the New Zealand Youth Choir 1990.
 His operatic debut was in 1995, performing the role of Turiddu in Cavalleria Rusticana at the Royal Whanganui Opera House.

 He studied at the University of Otago (1993) and Victoria University of Wellington, graduating with a bachelors and an honours degree in music (1994).
 He later received scholarships, including a Fulbright Award to the Manhattan School of Music, where he earned a Master of Music degree in 2000, and to the Juilliard School’s Opera Center.
 In 2016, he was awarded a Doctor of Music honoris causa by Victoria University of Wellington.

 While at the Juilliard Opera Center, O'Neill performed leading roles such as the title role in Idomeneo, Sam Polk in Susannah, and Chevalier de la Force in Dialogues des Carmélites under the baton of Julius Rudel.
 He later joined the San Francisco Opera’s Merola Opera Program and performed as Rodolfo in La bohème. and the title role in La clemenza di Tito with Wolf Trap Opera.